ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_assembly_submission.md

 ---
-title: Submission of SARS-Cov-2 assemblies to ENA
+title: Submission of SARS-Cov-2 assemblies to ENA in Galaxy
 summary: A guide to submit SARS-Cov-2 assemblies to ENA.
 permalink: covid-19/sarscov2_assembly_submission.html
 ---